mlopstapus/PainChain/helm/README.md

 ### Core Services

 - **PostgreSQL**: Database for storing change events and configuration
-- **Redis**: Cache and queue storage for BullMQ (used by backend)
+- **Redis**: Cache and queue storage for BullMQ
-- **Backend**: NestJS API service with BullMQ queue processing (port 8000)
+- **Application**: Single NestJS container that serves both the React frontend and API (port 8000)
-- **Frontend**: Production-built React app served by nginx (port 80)
+  - Production-built React app served as static files
+  - NestJS API endpoints at `/api/*`
+  - BullMQ queue processing for background jobs

 ### Supporting Resources

-- **ServiceAccount**: Kubernetes identity for the backend pod
+- **ServiceAccount**: Kubernetes identity for the application pod
 - **ClusterRole**: Read-only permissions for Kubernetes resources (pods, deployments, configmaps, etc.)
 - **ClusterRoleBinding**: Binds the ClusterRole to the ServiceAccount
 - **DB Init Job**: Helm hook that automatically initializes the database schema on install/upgrade

-**Note**: The backend uses BullMQ (built into the NestJS service) for background job processing.
+**Note**: The application uses BullMQ (built into the NestJS service) for background job processing.
 There are no separate worker or beat containers needed.

 ### RBAC for Kubernetes Monitoring

 The chart creates RBAC resources to enable **in-cluster Kubernetes monitoring**:

 **ServiceAccount** (`painchain`)
-- Provides an identity for the API pod to authenticate with the Kubernetes API
+- Provides an identity for the application pod to authenticate with the Kubernetes API

 **ClusterRole** (`painchain`)
 - Grants **read-only** permissions to: